seekwhencer/node-radio-automation/docs/08-API.md

 // music
 music_folder                // string
-music_enable                // 1 or 0
+music_enable                // yes or no
 music_order_by              // shuffle, name, time
 music_order_direction       // asc or desc

 // hot rotation
-hot_rotation_enable         // 1 or 0
+hot_rotation_enable         // yes or no
-hot_rotation_only           // 1 or 0
+hot_rotation_only           // yes or no
 hot_rotation_age_days       // int
 hot_rotation_latest_tracks  // int
-hot_rotation_at_beginning   // 1 or 0
+hot_rotation_at_beginning   // yes or no
 hot_rotation_multiplier     // int

 // podcast
-podcast_enable              // 1 or 0
+podcast_enable              // yes or no
 podcast_folder              // string
-podcast_recursive           // 1 or 0
+podcast_recursive           // yes or no
 podcast_nth                 // int
 podcast_offset              // int
 podcast_age_days            // int
 podcast_latest_tracks       // int
-podcast_random_first        // 1 or 0
+podcast_random_first        // yes or no
 podcast_order_by            // shuffle, name, time
 podcast_order_direction     // asc or desc

 // spots
-spot_enable                 // 1 or 0
+spot_enable                 // yes or no
 spot_folder                 // string
-spot_recursive              // 1 or 0
+spot_recursive              // yes or no
 spot_nth                    // int
 spot_offset                 // int
 spot_latest_tracks
-spot_random_first           // 1 or 0
+spot_random_first           // yes or no
 spot_order_by               // shuffle, name, time
 spot_order_direction        // asc or desc

 // intro
-intro_enable                 // 1 or 0
+intro_enable                 // yes or no
 intro_folder                 // string
-intro_recursive              // 1 or 0
+intro_recursive              // yes or no
 intro_order_by               // shuffle, name, time
 intro_order_direction        // asc or desc